SQL PHP HTML ASP JavaScript articles and free scripts to download

 </center>";

-As we have used two mysql tables.
-The sql dump of the tables along with the config file and readme file is kept inside the zip file for you to download..
+The sql dump of the tables along with the config file ( for database connection ) and readme file is kept inside the ZIP file.

 Subscribe